Summary Resilience Module 3: Growth Mindset

 To start, here is a question:

-Do you believe that resilience – being able to adapt or bounce back after difficult situations – is something that can be developed?
+Do you believe that resilience – being able to adapt or bounce back after difficult situations – is something that you can develop?

-If you answered “No” to the question above, this is an example of a fixed mindset.
+If you answered “No” - this is an example of a fixed mindset.

 Psychologist, Dr. Carol Dweck, created the term growth mindset, which she defines as “the belief that your basic qualities are things you can cultivate through your efforts, your strategies, and help from others.”